binomed/binomed.github.com/source/_drafts/5-years-of-DevFest-CountDown.md

 As you can see, I remove lots of elements to be focused on my code.
 And I wanted to go back to something in the [KISS principle](https://en.wikipedia.org/wiki/KISS_principle)

-As firebase is evoluating each year, in 2016, when I start to use it, the firestore wasn't effective and we cannot listen to change on the tree.
+As firebase is evolving each year, in 2016, when I start to use it, the firestore wasn't effective and we cannot listen to change on the tree.
 I decided to use the realtime database.
 But in 2018, firestore offer me all I need :
-* A database with higher quota for the storage: 1 GiB
+* A database with a higher quota for the storage: 1 GiB
 * A number of simultaneous connection very high 1,000,000
-* The possibility to be notify when a change is done to the tree
+* The possibility to be notified when a change is done to the tree

 It's more than I really need, so I use it in replacement of realtime database.

 One of the pain point I got to face this year was to be attentive to the performances!!
 Indeed, I wanted to show on screen a high number of planets.
-Every planet is following an ellipse and I have to calculate for each planet if it's enter in collision with an other.
-All this calculations could cost some times so I decided to use a Web Worker to do all the stuff of calculation and to notify the app with a new model as soon as the calculations are done.
+Every planet is following an ellipse and I have to calculate for each planet if it's enter in collision with an other planet.
+All those calculations could cost times so I decided to use a Web Worker to do all the stuff of calculation and to notify the app with a new model as soon as the calculations are done.

 <div style="text-align:center; width:100%;">